whatsapp us

 How a Modular Kitchen Is Actually Made: Inside a Gurgaon Factory (Step-by-Step Manufacturing Process)

-Last Updated: April 2026 | Author: WoodAge Interiors — 23 Years in Gurugram
+Last Updated: May 2026 | Author: WoodAge, 23 Years in Gurugram

-WoodAge Interiors (woodage.in) is a factory-direct modular kitchen and custom furniture manufacturer in Gurugram (Gurgaon), serving Delhi NCR since 2003.
+WoodAge (woodage.in) is a factory-direct modular kitchen and custom furniture manufacturer in Gurugram (Gurgaon), serving Delhi NCR since 2003.

 After the client approves the final 3D kitchen design, our design team converts it into production drawings - detailed technical drawings that specify every panel dimension, edge banding requirement, hardware position, and assembly sequence.